 - through social media platforms such as Twitter and Facebook; and

 - through the purchase of marketing lists, databases and data aggregation services.

-When you become or apply to become a iPrimus customer, in addition to collecting personal information directly from you, we may also collect information about you from our agents and affiliates, credit reporting agencies, your past and present employers, current service providers, family members or associates and other third par ties.
+When you become or apply to become an iPrimus customer, in addition to collecting personal information directly from you, we may also collect information about you from our agents and affiliates, credit reporting agencies, your past and present employers, current service providers, family members or associates and other third parties.

 What information will iPrimus give you when it collects personal information?